jeshuaerickson/holidayhack2020/README.md

 - I used the tool suggested in the hint.
 Took several attempts at twirling and untwirling before I could see what was on the list for him.
 - Once I saw what was on the list, I read it as "poxmark", but had no idea if this was a thing, so I googled it.
 YUP!
 A very interesting thing at that. :)

-## Objective No. 2: Investigate S3 Bucket
+## Objective 2: Investigate S3 Bucket

 When you unwrap the over-wrapped file, what text string is inside the package?
 Talk to Shinny Upatree in front of the castle for hints on this challenge.